 WENATCHEE, WASHINGTON City of orchards and flowers, "Apple Capital of the World".
 Over 15% of the nation's apple crop, plus many other fruits grown here.
-Beautiful Ohme Gardens attract many visitors.
-A huge aluminum plant is near Rock Island Dam on the Columbia River.
-Also nearby, on the Columbia, construction is underway on the Rocky Reach hydroelectric project.
-Population 16,726; Altitude 648 feet.
+Beautiful Ohme Gardens are nationally known.
+Another popular and unusual tourist attraction is the visitor center at new Rocky Reach Dam, on the Columbia River above Wenatchee.
+Downstream are Rock Island Dam and a huge aluminum plant.